RaymondZhurm/SC_model/README.md

 # SC_model

-SC Model is a inorganic material crystal materials ssynthesizability score prediction model
+SC Model is a inorganic material crystal materials synthesizability score prediction model

 ## Installation

-To install, just clone the following repository:
+To install, just clone the repository

-pip install -r requirement.txt
+Then install all the required packages: pip install -r requirement.txt

 ## Usage